georgeweigt/ftoa/README.md

 16777216.0
 ```

-This larger integer is okay because the least significant bit is zero
+This larger integer fits because the least significant bit is zero
 ```
 ./a.out 16777218
 16777218.0